ThinkMarkets vs Saxo Markets, Who's Better?

 The minimum deposit for Saxo Markets is $6500.

 Depending on your needs, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both ThinkMarkets and Saxo Markets are a good choice.
+If you are experienced with forex trading but are looking for a change then both ThinkMarkets and Saxo Markets are a good option.

 ThinkMarkets vs Saxo Markets - Regulation And Licencing In More Detail